sblunt/orbitize/docs/index.rst

 Changelog:
 ++++++++++

+**3.3.3 (not yet released)**

+- hotfix for issue plotting datapoints with different RV instruments

 **3.3.2 (2026-6-2)**

-- fix for a flaky unit test with int HIP IAD inputs (they should be str) @sblunt)
+- fix for a flaky unit test with int HIP IAD inputs (they should be str; @sblunt)

 **3.3.1 (2026-6-1)**